SupriyaGembali/Hydral-Calamity-Predictor-Analyzer-GHC/README.md

 ## objective
 🎯

-> The system will help reduce people’s consumption of poor-quality water and consequently curtail horrific diseases such as typhoid and diarrhea.
+> The system aims to minimize the consumption of low-quality water, leading to a reduction in diseases like typhoid and diarrhea.
 >
-> To understand what constitutes safe, potable water and distinguish between potable and non-potable water by applying machine learning techniques.
+> By utilizing machine learning techniques, the application distinguishes between safe, drinkable water and non-potable water.
 >
-> In this case, our application can improve water pollution in different water bodies.
+> Our application has the potential to enhance water quality across various water bodies, addressing water pollution concerns.
 >
->  The robustness and efficiency of the proposed model in predicting WQI can be examined in futureworks.
+>  The future potential of the proposed model in predicting Water Quality Index (WQI) can be explored to assess its effectiveness and efficiency